Sheikh Abdul Aziz (Bangladeshi politician): Early Political Career

 Aziz began student politics while studying at Government P.C.
-College, Bagerhat in 1942.
-He actively took part in Pakistan Movement and Anti-British Movement.
-He worked as an active worker All India Muslim Students Federation.
-He started his political career mainly from Bagerhat District.
+College, Bagerhat, in 1942.
+He actively took part in the Pakistan Movement and the Anti-British Movement.
+He was an active worker for the All India Muslim Students Federation.
+He started his political career mainly in Bagerhat District.
 He actively took part in the All-India Muslim League campaign for the 1946 Indian Constituent Assembly election and the 1946 Indian provincial elections.